LoreleiXia/BSE_Template_Portfolio/index.md

 ﻿# Gesture-Controlled Robot Car
-Similarly to how TV shows and movie series animate powers which can move objects without manually holding them, I am working on a robot car which can move according to different hand gestures.
+Similarly to how TV shows and movie series animate powers which can move objects without manually holding them, I am working on a robot car which can move according to different hand gestures!

 ![Headstone Image]<img width="668" alt="Screen Shot 2021-07-02 at 11 24 57 AM" src="https://user-images.githubusercontent.com/86121949/124314998-23c1a480-db28-11eb-9c10-9e171ad591e7.png">